 “Oh, that is a very fine special name,” says Dee.
 “Absolutely!
 It tells me that Maahes really-really-really likes you.
 Lord Maahes,” he chants, “Magnificent one!
 You awe me anew with your phenomenal insight.
 Mayfly, the perfect name, couldn’t be better.
 What a blessing to have you in our lives!
 You and I have exchanged a few harsh words.
 All is forgotten!
 You have proven your worth once again.
 I was a fool ever to doubt you.”

 The mother is thinking, There is fire in the belly here.
 He’s either a fine actor or, God help us all, a lunatic.
 I have invited him into my home.
 Will I have my throat slit in my sleep for looking at him the wrong way?

 Heinz is thinking along the same lines, but with a different read on it.
 Marvelous!
-The town has sent all the way to London for a top scientist only to net another crank.
-They will apprehend their mistake and, belike to shit their pants, will turn to me and my plan in their desperation.
-I will take the pot, ten percent going to this one to encourage him on his way.
+The town has sent all the way to London for a scientist only to net another crank.
+They will apprehend their mistake and, belike to shit their pants, will turn to my plan in desperation.
+I will take the pot, ten percent going to this fool to encourage him on his way.

 “He’s odd enough.

-“Likely not dangerous,” Heinz assures her, “but certainly impaired.
+“Likely not,” Heinz assures her, “but certainly impaired.
 He reminds me of a case under the care of my father.
-The man had several personalities, most benign, others, not so easy to abide.
-Curiously, he also claimed to talk to animals.
-He finally had to be put away.”
+The man had several personalities, most benign, others, not so easy to abide.”

-- Interesting, that Dru doesn’t question how the cat continues to speak after Maahes jumps ship.
-I suppose she has enough to wonder about already.
+- Dru doesn’t question how the cat continues to speak after Maahes bugs out.
+Her head is spinning.
 I suspect she’ll bring it up eventually.